jyyulab/bulkRNAseq_quantification_pipeline/docs/2_quick_tutorial/quick_tutorial.md

 ## I. Prepare the sample table

 The **sample table** is a table summarizing the essential information for all input samples required for quantification analysis. **It serves as the central input file for the pipeline: every step of this pipeline is performed based on the entries in this table.** Whether you have a single sample or thousands, you can list them all in this table. **This is the only input file required to run this pipeline.**

  Below is an example of the sample table for this pipeline:

 ![image](../figures/sampleTable_template.png)

-  It is a **tab-delimited text file with 6 columns**:
+  The sample table is a **tab-delimited text file with 6 columns**:

 1) **<u>sampleID</u>**: name of samples.
 Some rules apply:
    - Should contain **letters**, **numbers** or **underscores ONLY**;